The importance of the olive varieties

 The name of this variety refers to the white color of the leaves.
 It has the particularity of being used to obtain both oil and table olives as well.

 Hojiblanca oil is very aromatic, sweet, with a slight bitterness and a peppery finish in the mouth.
-It is characterized by its taste and aroma of freshly cut grass and aromatic plants.
+It is characterised by its taste and aroma of freshly cut grass and aromatic plants.

 ALFAFARENCA*